-DECLARATION OF PHILIP L. FRAIETTA IN SUPPORT OF PLAINTIFF'S MOTION FOR ATTORNEYS' FEES, COSTS, EXPENSES, AND SERVICE AWARD
+DECLARATION OF PHILIP L. FRAIETTA IN SUPPORT OF PLAINTIFF'S UNOPPOSED MOTION FOR FINAL APPROVAL OF CLASS ACTION SETTLEMENT

-- I, Philip L. Fraietta, declare as follows: - 1.
-I am a Partner at Bursor & Fisher, P.A., and Class Counsel in this action.
-I make this declaration in support of Plaintiff's Motion for Attorneys' Fees, Costs, Expenses, and Service Award and Memorandum of Law, filed herewith.
-I have personal knowledge of the facts set forth in this declaration, and, if called as a witness, could and would competently testify thereto under oath. - 2.
-I am a member in good standing of the bar of this Court and a member of the bar in good standing of the Illinois, New York, New Jersey, and Michigan Bars; the United States District Courts for the Southern District of New York, Eastern District of New York, Northern District of New York, Western District of New York, Northern District of Illinois, District of New Jersey, Eastern District of Michigan, and Western District of Michigan; and the United States Court of Appeals for the Second, Third, Sixth, and Ninth Circuits. - 3.
-Attached hereto as Exhibit A is a true and correct copy of the Parties' Class Action Settlement Agreement, and the exhibits attached thereto.
+I, Philip L. Fraietta, declare as follows:

+1. I am a Partner at Bursor & Fisher, P.A., Class Counsel in this action.
+I make this declaration in support of Plaintiff's Unopposed Motion for Final Approval of Class Action Settlement, filed herewith.
+I have personal knowledge of the facts set forth in this declaration, and, if called as a witness, could and would competently testify thereto under oath.

+2. I am a member in good standing of the bar of this Court and a member of the bar in good standing of the Illinois, New York, New Jersey, and Michigan Bars; the United States District Courts for the Southern District of New York, Eastern District of New York, Northern District of New York, Western District of New York, Northern District of Illinois, District of New Jersey, Eastern District of Michigan, and Western District of Michigan; and the United States Court of Appeals for the Second, Third, Sixth, and Ninth Circuits.

+3. Attached hereto as Exhibit 1 is a true and correct copy of the Parties' Class Action Settlement Agreement ("Agreement"), and the exhibits attached thereto.

-- 4. On January 21, 2021, Plaintiff filed a Class Action Complaint in the Circuit Court of Douglas County, Illinois against Herff Jones, LLC ("Defendant").
+4. On January 21, 2021, Plaintiff filed a Class Action Complaint in the Circuit Court of Douglas County, Illinois against Herff Jones, LLC ("Herff Jones" or "Defendant").
 The material allegations of the Complaint were that Herff Jones collected or captured fingerprints or hand scans of its current and former Illinois employees and temporary workers without first providing notice, obtaining informed written consent, or making a biometric data retention and destruction policy publicly available.
-The Complaint alleges these individuals were required to "clock in" with their alleged fingerprints and/or hand scans, in violation of the Illinois Biometric Information Privacy Act ("BIPA" or "Privacy Act"), 740 ILCS 14/1 et seq. - 5.
-On April 2, 2021, Herff Jones removed the Action to the United States District Court for the Central District of Illinois (the "District Court"), where it was assigned Case No. 2:21-cv-02071.
-See ECF No. 1. - 6.
-On April 9, 2021, Herff Jones filed a motion to stay pending the outcome of several interlocutory appeals on potentially dispositive issues, including the one-year and two-year statutes of limitations and whether employee statutory damages claims are preempted by the exclusive remedy provisions of the Illinois Workers' Compensation Act ("IWCA").
-See ECF No. 6. - 7.
-On April 27, 2021, the Court granted Herff Jones' motion to stay and directed the Parties to submit status updates within 14 days of decisions of the several interlocutory appeals discussed above.
-See ECF No. 8. - 8.
-The Parties submitted the first such status update on February 18, 2022, and on February 28, 2022, the Court issued an order continuing the stay.
-See ECF No. 10.
+The Complaint alleges these individuals were required to "clock in" with their alleged fingerprints and/or hand scans, in violation of the Illinois Biometric Privacy Act ("BIPA" or "Privacy Act"), 740 ILCS 14/1 et seq.

+5. On April 2, 2021, Herff Jones removed the Action to United States District Court for the Central District of Illinois (the "The District Court"), where it was assigned Case No. 2:21-cv-02071.
+See ECF No. 1.

+6. On April 9, 2021, Herff Jones filed a motion to stay pending the outcome of several interlocutory appeals on potentially dispositive issues, including the applicable statutes of limitations and whether employee statutory damages claims are preempted by the exclusive remedy provisions of the Illinois Workers' Compensation Act ("IWCA").

+7. On April 27, 2021, the Court granted Herff Jones' motion to stay and directed the Parties to submit status updates within 14 days of decisions of the several interlocutory appeals discussed above.

+8. The Parties submitted the first such status update on February 18, 2022, and on February 28, 2022, the Court issued an order continuing the stay.
 The Parties submitted a second status update on March 3, 2023, and on March 14, 2023, the Court issued an order continuing the stay again.
-See ECF No. 11.